-The orthopedic specialists at Acadiana Orthopedic Center at Lafayette General specialize in hip pain relief.
+The orthopaedic specialists at Acadiana Orthopaedic Center at Lafayette General specialize in hip pain relief.
 Our surgeons understand that making sure you know what to expect from your total hip replacement or total hip arthroplasty experience is important to you.

 If you haven’t experienced adequate joint pain relief with those treatment options, you may be a candidate for Mako total hip replacement, which may provide you with relief from your hip pain.

 For patients suffering non-inflammatory or inflammatory degenerative joint disease of the hip who no longer respond to non-surgical treatment, total hip arthroplasty (THA) also known as total hip replacement is often recommended.
 Yet, despite its safety and long-term outcomes, 90% of total hip arthroplasty (replacement) patients decline surgery.

 Conventional hip replacement relies on instrumentation guides or visual assessment for bone preparation and implant alignment.
 Poorly placed or misaligned implants can lead to damage, wear or dislocation.

 MAKOplasty eliminates much of the guesswork of manual hip replacement.
 The results are more consistently reproducible and more accurate.
 This maximizes the opportunity for patient satisfaction, and may increase the lifespan of the hip implant.
 Our orthopaedic surgeons will help you understand the recovery time needed for a hip replacement and how you can maximize the lifespan of your replacement hip.

 To learn more or to make an appointment at Acadiana Orthopaedic Center at Lafayette General, call (337) 706-1300.